Emerentius/sudoku/readme.md

 This library currently offers extremely fast sudoku solving, a basic sudoku generator and a prototype solver using human strategies.
-The fast solver is based on [jczsolve](http://forum.enjoysudoku.com/3-77us-solver-2-8g-cpu-testcase-17sodoku-t30470-210.html#p249309) which is currently and to the best knowledge of the author the world's fastest sudoku solver algorithm.
+The fast solver is based on [jczsolve](http://forum.enjoysudoku.com/3-77us-solver-2-8g-cpu-testcase-17sodoku-t30470-210.html#p249309) which is currently and to the best knowledge of the author one of the world's fastest sudoku solver algorithm.
 A few modifications were made to improve the speed further.
+Some competing solvers are [fsss2](https://github.com/dobrichev/fsss2), [SK_BFORCE2](https://github.com/GPenet/SK_BFORCE2) and [tdoku](https://github.com/t-dillon/tdoku).
+The latter is particularly strong for sudokus that don't have a unique solution or that are very hard.
+See also benchmarks done by tdoku's author: [benchmarks](https://github.com/t-dillon/tdoku/tree/master/benchmarks)   ([results at time of writing](https://github.com/t-dillon/tdoku/tree/9d62b98/benchmarks)).

 The strategy solver is capable of applying a few simple strategies, namely naked and hidden singles, locked candidates, naked and hidden subsets (Pairs, Triples, Quads) and basic fish (X-Wing, Swordfish, Jellyfish).
 An explanation of these strategies and more can be found at <http://www.sudokuwiki.org/Strategy_Families>.